 When you have a fully engaged group of employees that are accomplishing their goals, you’re on the path to success.
 This road, however, will have curves and bumps along the way.
 Remember, you’re dealing with human behavior.
-It’s not just what’s happening in the workplace that shapes this but also what’s occurring in employees’ personal lives.
+It’s not just what’s happening in the workplace that shapes this, but also what’s happening in employees’ personal lives.

 When looking at positive team dynamics examples, there are several core competencies to highlight:

 - Alignment: Each member of the team understands the direction and goals.
 There is no ambiguity around what needs to be accomplished, resulting in less tension.
 It’s true that apprehension and uncertainty make people tense.
 So, start with clarity to attain alignment.